LJJordan124/E-Commerce-Back-End/README.md

   * Includes column definitions for all four models outlined in the Challenge instructions.

   * Includes model associations outlined in the Challenge instructions.

-### Repository Quality: 13%

-* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.

-* Repository contains quality readme with description and a link to a walkthrough video.

-## Review

-You are required to submit BOTH of the following for review:

-* A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met.

-* The URL of the GitHub repository.
-Give the repository a unique name and include a readme describing the project.

----
-© 2023 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.